How Do I Prepare a Balance Sheet for Business Startup?

 First, list the value of all the assets in the business as of the startup date.
 This includes cash, equipment, and vehicles, supplies, inventory, prepaid items (insurance, for example), the value of any buildings or land owned.

 (Usually accounts receivable are included as an asset, but since the business has not started, there should be no amounts owed to the business).

 Next, list all liabilities (amounts owed by the business to others), including business credit cards, any loans to the business at startup, any amounts owed to vendors at startup.
 Add up the total liabilities.

-The difference between assets and liabilities is shown on the right side of the balance sheet as "Owner's Equity" (for an unincorporated business) or "Retained Earnings" (for a corporation).
+The difference between assets and liabilities is shown on the balance sheet as "Owner's Equity" (for an unincorporated business) or "Retained Earnings" (for a corporation).
 This amount is your investment in the business.

 A Balance Sheet Example: Before and After a Loan

 One way to present your balance sheet to a lender is to create two versions to show the financial position of your new business before and after the loan you are requesting.

-The first balance sheet shows that the owner has already put $12,500 into the business, for cash, prepaid insurance, and furniture and fixtures.
+The first balance sheet shows that the owner has already invested $13,500 into the business, in the form of cash, prepaid insurance, and furniture and fixtures.

 Simple Startup Balance Sheet: Before the Loan